wp-plugins/formcrafts-form-builder/readme.txt

 FormCrafts is a drag-and-drop form builder to create and embed forms, and track submissions.
 You can embed the forms as inline forms, or popup forms.
 The forms look gorgeous, too.

 ### Manage Submissions
 FormCrafts also has an intuitive submissions manager.
 You can manage your business workflow too.
-For example, you can automatically add tags to new submissions, search for submissions with particular values, etc ...

-Some practical uses:

-1. Your own mini customer-support portal
+For example, you can create your own mini customer-support portal, or event registration platform.
-2. Event registration platform

 ### Features: